greenerservices/greenerservices.github.io/app/principles/actions/9d-run-testing-efficiently.md

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}

 * * *

 ### (iii) Run tests in parallel

 Running tests in parallel uses resources for a shorter time.
-Consider running tests when the grid is greener.
+Consider running tests when the electricity grid is greener.

 #### Environmental benefit:
 Using resources for less time and when the grid is greener cuts carbon footprint.

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}

 * * *